Robert van Gulik: Other works

 Robert van Gulik studied Indisch Recht (Dutch Indies law) and Indologie (Indonesian culture) at Leiden University from 1929 until 1934, receiving his doctorate for a dissertation on the horse cult in Northeast Asia at Utrecht University.
 Though he made his career in the Dutch diplomatic service, he kept up his studies.
 During his life he wrote twenty-odd essays and monographs on various subjects, mainly but not exclusively on aspects of Chinese culture.
 Typically, much of his scholarly work was first published outside the Netherlands.
 In his lifetime van Gulik was recognized as a European expert on Imperial Chinese jurisprudence.

 Van Gulik was interested in Chinese painting.
-For example, in his book The Gibbon in China (1967), he devotes pages to the gibbon-themed paintings in China and Japan, from the Northern Song Dynasty on.
+For example, in his book The Gibbon in China (1967), he devotes pages to the gibbon-themed paintings in China and Japan, from the Northern Song dynasty onwards.
 Analyzing the portrayal of these apes throughout history, he notes how the realism of the pictures deteriorated as the gibbon population in most of China was extirpated.
 As an art critic, he greatly admired the portrayal of the apes by such renowned painters as Yi Yuanji and Muqi Fachang.
 Commenting on one of Ming Emperor Xuande's works, "Gibbons at Play", van Gulik says that while it is "not a great work of art", it is "ably executed".
 The lifelike images of the apes make one surmise that the emperor painted from the live models that could have been kept in the palace gardens.